-Wilmar's Chairman and CEO positions are held by the same individual, Mr Kuok Khoon Hong.
+Wilmar's Chairman and CEO positions are held by the same individual, Mr Kuok Khoon Hong since the listing of Wilmar on the SGX, through a reverse takeover, in 2006.
 Combining the roles of Chairman and CEO has created exceptional leadership, clear accountability and unparalleled depth of knowledge to deal with the Group's strategic challenges and growth opportunities.